linde9821/epa-visualizer-user-study/README.md

 # 2. Background: Extended Prefix Automata (EPA)

-The Extended Prefix Automaton (EPA) is a specialized state-based representation used to analyze trace variants in large, complex event logs.
+The Extended Prefix Automaton (EPA) is a specialized, state-based representation that is used to analyze trace variants in large, complex event logs.

+Core Concepts:

-- The Concept: Traditional process models can become cluttered ("spaghetti models") when dealing with thousands of variants.
-The EPA encodes these variants by representing them as prefixes in an automaton.
+- The Problem: Traditional process models often become cluttered and difficult to understand when dealing with thousands of process variants.
-- The Visualization: This application provides an interactive interface to explore these automata using various interactive layouts, filter options, animations and statistics.
+- An EPA encodes these variants as paths in a graph.
+This ensures that every process execution (trace) can be reproduced exactly without losing information through abstraction.
+- States & Transitions:
+    - States (Nodes): Each node represents an activity that is reached at a specific point in the process.
+    - Root State: All process paths originate from a single "root" entry state.
+    - Transitions (Edges): Lines between states represent the flow of activities in a variant.
+- Partitions & Branching:
+    - Shared Prefixes: Different process variants often have the same initial activities.
+These activities are visualized as a single joint path.
+    - A "branch" is created in the automaton when process variants diverge.
+    - Partitions: Each branch, or unique sequence of activities, is assigned to a specific partition.
+The total number of partitions in the EPA is equal to the number of unique process variants observed in the data.

-- The Objective: The goal is to minimize visual clutter while supporting deep-dive analysis into specific process behaviors, such as bottlenecks or infrequent variants.
+This application aims to minimize visual clutter while enabling in-depth analysis of specific process behaviors, such as performance bottlenecks reguarding variants.
+With various interactive layouts, filters, and animations, you can explore the underlying complexity of your business processes.

 # 3. Application Overview